mintyfresh/sqld-old/README.md

                                  .order(posts["created_at"].asc));
 ```

-Which produces the following SQL output:
+Which produces two window function calls, which reference the query window:
 ```sql
 SELECT
     "users"."id",